Where to Begin

 Bitcoin is mostly a store of value: You buy it like you would buy gold, and stash it away to see the value grow.
 Bitcoin is the oldest and most established cryptocurrency in the crypto market.

-Things you can do with Bitcoin right now: buy, sell, hold, and speculate.
+Things you can do with Bitcoin: buy, sell, hold, and speculate.

-Just like Bitcoin, Ether can be used as a cryptocurrency, but it also powers a platform for smart contracts, which are essentially programs written in a special Ethereum blockchain language called Solidity.
+Just like Bitcoin, Ether can be used as a cryptocurrency, but it also powers a platform for smart contracts, which are essentially programs and applications written in a special Ethereum blockchain language called Solidity.

 - buy, sell, hold, speculate